dl1bz/svxlinkdb4rptr/README.md

 **Important: Please use ever the latest version of this package and update regularly.
 I'm constantly working on it and fix bugs.**

-- I develop this Dashbaord with Raspian light Bullseye/Debian11 and lighttpd as webserver with enabled PHP support >= 7.x
+- I develop this Dashbaord with Raspian light Bullseye/Debian11 and lighttpd as webserver with enabled PHP support 7.x, PHP >= 8.x NOT supported at this time !
 - use a Raspberry Pi <= 2B or higher or similiar clones.
 Slow systems like Raspberry Pi Zero are NOT supported, because a webserver needs some cpu power for good working
 - use ram-disks if possible for running 24/7 to protect the SD card and minimize the I/O cycles at the SD card storage filesystem
 - the additional PHP module **php-curl** and **php-xml** need to be installed too, otherwise some functions are not available or don't work